 - Lump sum payout: For permanent impairment due to your injury.

-How Can I Make a Back Injury Claim?
+How Can I Make a Back Injury Compensation Claim?

 The best way to make a successful back injury compensation claim is to contact an experienced team of compensation lawyers.